-The term “frame fitting” refers to that part of the framing process where the contents are secured in the frame.
+To understand your options for holding the contents in a picture frame, you must first understand the concept of “frame fitting”.
+Frame fitting refers to that part of the picture framing process where the contents are secured in the frame.
 The contents might consist of a canvas stretched on stretcher bars, needlepoint stretched over cotton batting, or most commonly a stack of glass, matboard, foamboard and art.

-The preferred method for securing contents in a frame is to use points.
-If you are unfamiliar with points think of the metal tabs found at the back of a gift frame, the ones you can bend up to get the promotional contents out so you can put your own picture in.
+The preferred method for securing contents in a frame are “points”.
+If you are unfamiliar with the terminology, points are the metal tabs found at the backs of gift frames, the ones you bend up to get the promotional contents out so you can put your picture in.
 Those points are called flexible points because they are easily bent.
-Most professional framers, however, use rigid points because they are thought to be more secure and because most professionals cover the back of the frame with a paper dust cover anyway, making the points virtually inaccessible, thus no need to bend them.
+Most professional framers, however, use rigid points because they are thought to be more secure.

 In addition to rigid and flexible points, there are also multi-points which provide a slightly broader holding area but which are not as common because many point inserting tools don’t accept them.
 Glazier points are sometimes used in framing but must be pushed in with a handheld tool called a point pusher, making them impractical for hardwood frames and for larger, heavier pieces.

 To muddy the waters a bit more, points are sometimes called inserts (they’re the same thing) and are sometimes substituted with brads.
 Brads are small wire nails.
-Before points were invented, brads were used by hammering them into the inside wall of the frame recess.
-Driving brads with a hammer was a problem, however, because they had to be driven at an angle which didn’t provide much holding area on the back of the contents.
+Before points were invented, brads were used by hammering them into the inside walls of the frame recess.
+Driving brads with a hammer was a problem, however, because they had to be driven at an angle which didn’t provide much holding area.
 The solution was a brad nailer, a gun that drove the nails perpendicularly into the inside of the frame recess.

-Although some framers still prefer brads, most have traded up to points.
+Although some framers still prefer brads, most have made the switch to points.
 Even though they can now be driven at a proper right angle, brads don’t provide much of a holding area.
 The main advantage of a point is that it is flat instead of round and covers a broader area against the surface of the stack.

 One of the most important tools you can buy for picture framing is a point inserting device of some kind.
-The majority of frames are wood.
-Unlike metal frames, the means by which you hold contents in a wood frame are not provided with the frame.
-In those cases, you must use points.
-Bottom line: you will probably use points most of the time.
-You should own a fast, easy, reliable tool to insert them.
+The majority of frames are made of wood.
+Unlike metal frames, the means by which you hold contents in a wood frame are not provided with the frame, so you must provide them yourself.
+And you must have a fast, easy, reliable device to insert them.

 These vising tools are loaded one point at a time and adjusted to the width of the frame.
 When the handle is squeezed, the jaws close, squeezing the point into the inside of the frame recess.
-Leaving aside the tedious and time consuming requirement of loading the tool one point at a time, vising tools like this do not work well with hardwood frames like oak and maple, and unless adjusted properly will hang up on the point, requiring the user to readjust after each point is squeezed, a slow and cumbersome process.
+Leaving aside the tedious and time consuming need to load the tool one point at a time, vising tools like this do not work well with hardwood frames like oak and maple, and unless adjusted properly will hang up on the point, requiring the user to readjust after each point is squeezed, a slow and cumbersome process.

-The easiest way to deal with the problem is to employ an ounce of prevention.
+The easiest way to deal with it is to employ an ounce of prevention.
 There is no standard depth to the recess in picture frames.
-From one style of frame to another the recess (also called the rabbet) can vary from ¼” to 3½” deep.
-When you buy your frames at Framing4Yourself, the rabbet depth of each frame is provided for your information.
+From one style of frame to another, the recess (also called the rabbet) can vary from ¼” to 3½” deep.
+When you buy your frames at Framing4Yourself, the rabbet depth of each frame is listed for your information.
 Look them over and choose wisely.